nrkfeller/learn_go/README.md

 https://github.com/ardanlabs/gotraining

 ### Go paths need to be defined before anything

 * export GOPATH=$HOME/work/
 * export GOROOT=/usr/local/go
 * export PATH="$HOME/Documents/work/bin:$PATH"

 ### Use atom as a text editor

 1. get atom : https://atom.io/
 2. get go-plus plugin : https://github.com/joefitzgerald/go-plus
 * just open atom and hit ctrl-shit-p search for packages to install and get go-plus
 * now you have code completion

 ### fmt

 1. Formating library, pronounced, fmt - not ef-em-tee
 2. fmt.Println() - variatic function, its smart, you can print different types in one statement without casting
+3. fmt.Scan : needs to point to memory address (not the var).
+I store my name " fmt.Scan(&myName) "

 ### go commands

 1. "go build" : build and executable file run it with  ./filename
 2. "go clean" : removes the executable files
 3. "go install" : make program an environment variable, then you can call it anywhere by just writing the filename. places a executable program in you environment bin folder and .a file in your archives